 At the top, the ground was flat and grassy and we had lunch beside the deserted ruins of Courchons, where a plaque commemorated the local partisans killed by the Germans in 1944.

 This was the first time we had seen such a thing and it affected us greatly, more than the thought of all the earlier atrocities that the area must have seen over thousands of years of settlement.
 There were people still alive who remembered it.

 Further on, as the path clung to the hillside above a large artificial lake, we sat down for a rest on a green bank and fell asleep with our legs dangling onto the track.
 It was a hot day.

 From there the way was all down, past a wonderful stone trough at la Baume, fed by a gushing stream, where we drank deeply.
 The track was stony in places, damp and shady in others.

 Fields of flowers greeted us as we entered Castellane, a little town dominated by a great tower of rock.
 The camping ground was nearby, in an old farm with a rose-covered stone gateway.
 We pitched our tent under an apple tree with a view of the statue of Notre Dame de Castellane on the top of the rock.

 After a hot shower and a change into our other set of clothes, we set off to find dinner.
-The Hôtel du Roc provided an excellent coq au vin, a salad and a carafe of red and it was still daylight at 10pm as we wandered back to our tent.
+The Hôtel du Roc provided an excellent coq au vin, a salad and a carafe of red and it was still daylight at

 The local old men were still playing boules under the trees in the square.